You are here

-If a parent believes that a district has policies that are inconsistent with the restraint rules or that the restraint rules have been violated, the CDE General Grievance process may be used.
+If a parent believes that a district has policies that are inconsistent with the restraint rules, the CDE General Grievance process may be used.
 For information on the CDE grievance process:

 Section 504 is the part of the Rehabilitation Act of 1973 that guarantees specific rights in federally funded programs and activities to people who qualify as disabled.